Abhijeetbyte/Python-Script-to-Application/README.md

  *                                pyinstaller -F -i "myicon.ico" myscriptname.py

- *myicon.ico = icon file name  myscriptname.py = Python file name
+ * [ myicon.ico = icon file name  myscriptname.py = Python file name ]

-3. 2  if you wants your Executable in one file and no console runnig  behind your application then go with below line
+3. 1 if you want your executable application with resources in one file and no console running  behind your application then go with the below line

  *                                pyinstaller -F -i "myicon.ico" myscriptname.py --onefile --noconsole

 4. Go to " dist " folder and get application file, delete remain file except for resources.